Civitasv/cmake-tools.nvim/README.md

 See detailed user scenario from issue [#21](https://github.com/Civitasv/cmake-tools.nvim/issues/21).

-## Using Multiple compilers
+## If you wanna use Multiple compilers

-When using multiple compilers, you can specify this in your `CMakeKits.json` or `cmake-kits.json` file in your root directory.
+When you want to select between multiple compilers, you can specify this in your `CMakeKits.json` or `cmake-kits.json` file in your root directory.
 (See the Lualine config below to select the different comiplers from the GUI)

+For windows, it will be like:

 ```json
 [